How To Deal With Imposter Syndrome As An Artist

 These are the main examples.

-Remember that those things your brain is trying to convince you about, are lies.
 You don’t feel that your art is bad or not good enough all the time!
-Remember the times you felt good about it and remind yourself that you’re going to feel that way again.
+Remember the times you felt good about it and remind yourself that you will feel that way again.

 Never accept what the imposter syndrome is trying to tell you.

-Look back to where your art was 1 year, 6 months or even just 1 month ago and see your improvements.
 We’re always growing and improving and sometimes we need to remind ourselves of that.
 Our accomplishments are our own and they matter!

 Comparing Yourself To Other Artists